Marvel Movies Ranked: The Best and Worst MCU Films

 21. Black Widow

 It came way too late (10 years after Natasha Romanoff’s introduction in Iron Man 2), but when Black Widow’s standalone finally arrived, it was worth it.
-Cate Shortland’s funny, family espionage actioner was a new flavor for Marvel and it gave Nat the send off she deserved.
+Cate Shortland’s funny, family espionage actioner was a new flavor for Marvel, and it gave Nat the send off she deserved.

 Florence Pugh as Yelena, Nat’s estranged little sister made a welcome addition to the MCU and her sparring and banter with Scarlett Johansson’s Nat was electric as the two join forces with parental figures Alexei (David Harbour) and Melina (Rachel Weisz) to take down one of the franchises most despicable baddies, a man so resolute in his hatred of women he tortures his own daughter.
-Ok, things fall from the sky at the end, and ok, Ray Winstone does not nail a Russian accent, but Black Widow is a brilliant all-rounder: an action-packed, character-driven romp with a feminine touch.
+Okay, things fall from the sky at the end, and okay, Ray Winstone does not nail a Russian accent, but Black Widow is a brilliant all-rounder: an action-packed, character-driven romp with a feminine touch.

 19. Iron Man 3

 Nearly a decade after its release, Iron Man 3 continues to be the most divisive movie the MCU has to offer, so it’s not surprising to find it in the middle of this ranking: you generally either love it or hate it!
 Following the disappointment that was Iron Man 2, Jon Favreau had departed as the franchise’s director, and Shane Black was brought in to write and helm Tony Stark’s third movie, deciding to make a character-centric action flick using bits from Warren Ellis’s “Extremis” comic book arc.
+Re-teaming with his Kiss Kiss Bang Bang director, Robert Downey Jr. seemed to be in his element here and took the character of Tony Stark to unexpected places.
+But that infamous Mandarin reveal was unacceptable to some, so Iron Man 3 is still viewed by many as an MCU mis-step.
+Enough of us dig Black’s shaggy sense of humor to get this out of the bottom doldrums though!

 18. Doctor Strange in the Multiverse of Madness